Ashok-Mahala/smart_lekha/backend/src/docs/README.md

 Most API endpoints require authentication.
 The API uses JWT (JSON Web Token) for authentication.
 To authenticate:

 1. Obtain a token by sending a POST request to `/smlekha/auth/login` with your credentials.
-2. Include the token in the Authorization header of subsequent requests: `Authorization: Bearer YOUR_TOKEN`
+2. Include the token in the Authorization header of subsequent requests: `Authorization: bearer YOUR_TOKEN`

 ## Common Response Formats